James-buzz/minecraftmagic/README.md

 ## Mantras

-- Rapid development - Embrace Larave's eloquent directly and magic methods.
-Avoid repository abstractions where possible.
+- 🚀 Rapid Development - Embrace Laravel's Eloquent directly and magic methods.
+Avoid repository abstractions where possible
-- Pragmatic SOLID - Apply patterns where they add clear value, not for theorectical purity
+- 🎯 Pragmatic SOLID - Apply patterns where they add clear value, not for theoretical purity
-- Service-First - Business logic lives in dedicated service classes, working directly with models
+- 🛠️ Service-First - Business logic lives in dedicated service classes, working directly with models
-- Smart Testing - Focus on feature tests for critical paths, unit tests for complex logic
+- 🧪 Smart Testing - Feature tests for user flows, unit tests for complex logic only.
+No test duplication
+- 🏭 Enterprise Ready - Production-grade with monitoring, S3 storage, metrics, and error tracking

-## Features
+## Software Features

 - 📊 Observability - Monitor application metrics and performance with [Prometheus](https://prometheus.io/)